michaelwayman/pychat/README.md

 ### SSL mode

-The host may run the server in SSL mode.
+The host can run the server in **SSL mode**.

 Both the server and client must give valid certificates to connect via SSL.

 I've included a script generates a self-signed CA (certificate of authority) and issue validation certificates, see next section.

-Note: PyChat expects certfiles to combine the private key and certificate into a single file like so
+Note: PyChat expects certfiles to **combine the private key and certificate into a single file** like so
 ```
 -----BEGIN PRIVATE KEY-----
 ...